boring-dragon/rss-webscraper/README.md

 Tool that reads rss from dhivehi news sites and scrape the latest news articles.

-This tool was built a year ago.
+This tool was built 6 months ago.
 There might be few bugs here and there but I will try to improve and look into those later.

 ## Usage